 Tom Sherwood is a reporter for Washington News4 specializing in politics and DC government.
 Tom joined News 4 in 1989 after spending 15 years covering local and national politics at The Washington Post.
 He is the resident guest analyst each Friday on WAMU-FM's Kojo Nnamdi's Politics Hour.
 He also writes a weekly column for The Current newspapers.

 WorldPlay offers a unique collection of artists performing a wide variety of music and discussion about the culture and heritage of music that rarely appears on Capitol Hill.
 Each concert will feature a half hour, moderated discussion about the history of the culture, heritage, music and performers.
-WorldPlay is curated by Theadocia Austen and Parker Jayne.
+WorldPlay is curated by Theadocia Austen and Parker Jayne and funded in part by the Capitol Hill Community Foundation.

 Writopia Lab (www.writopialab.org) is an award-winning 501(c)3 nonprofit organization that holds creative writing workshops for kids and teens, ages 8-18.
 We provide mentorship, community, publication, and recognition opportunities for the next generation of writers.